Fair Housing

 seri-fair-housing-moving

-In 1968 the Fair Housing Act (FHA) was signed, making it illegal for people to discriminate in any aspect of housing based on an individuals’ race, color, national origin, religion, sex, familial status, and disability.
-The FHA defines there as their seven federally protected classes.
+In 1968 the Fair Housing Act (FHA) was signed, making it illegal for people to discriminate in any aspect of housing based on an individual’s race, national origin, color, religion, sex, familial status, or disability.
+These are known as the seven federal protected classes.

-The Fair Housing Act applies to when people are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in any other housing-related transactions.
+The Fair Housing Act (FHA) applies to when people are renting, buying a home, seeking a mortgage, housing assistance, homeowners’ insurance, or engaging in any other housing-related transactions.

 • Refuse to rent, sell, or negotiate housing.